wholefoodsbroccoli/debate-dragons/docs/why.md

 # Why Debate?
 This section is meant for people who are on the fence about debate, or have concerns about joining.

-Batey loves debate, and wants to show how much fun it can be too!
-It is an incredibly rewarding activity, in that it gives back the effort you choose to give it.
+Batey loves debate, and wants to show how much fun it can be!
 Consider trying debate if you:

 <li>Want to make new friends</li>
-<li>Love learning new things about the world</li>
+<li>Love learning new things about the world, and want a place to apply them</li>
-<li>Enjoy listening to video essays, comedy, and interesting ideas</li>
+<li>Enjoy video essays, the news, philosophy, comedy, and other interesting ideas</li>
 <li>Have a competitive streak!</li>
 <li>Want to feel seen or heard</li>
 <li>Crave self improvement / the grind</li>
 <li>Want to (sometimes) fly abroad to tournaments for free!!!</li>

+Debate is incredibly rewarding, because it gives back the effort you put in - whether it's hours and hours, or just a session or two per term.

 ## I don't want to get heated...
 When picturing debate, it's easy to imagine a bossy courtroom full of people who are shouting, confrontational, and even mean.
 In practice, this is rarely the case!
 You can't be a good debater without the ability to listen to others, to be curious about people who are different from you, and to be willing to understand new perspectives.
-This is especially so, since you don't get to choose the side you debate in a round.
+This is especially true, because you don't get to choose the side you debate in a round.

-Batey knows how scary public speaking can be!
-It takes a lot of courage to put one's self out there, and debates can create much potential for both fun and anxiety.
-The people in our club take great care in making sure everyone is comfy playing our favorite game together.
-We hope you use debate skills in the real world with that very same care; to be mindful of the effects our words have on others.
+Batey knows how nervous public speaking can be!
+It takes a lot of courage to put one's self out there, and debates create much potential for both fun and anxiety.
+That's why the people in our club take great care in making sure everyone is comfy playing our favorite game together.
+We hope you use debate skills in the real world with that very same mindfulness for others.

 That's not to say there isn't room for heat in debate club!
 It's not unusual to hear quick quips, funny soundbites, or the occasional trash talk when we really get to know each other.
 There are plenty of ways for a passionate soul to spit fire, and even thrive in a place like ours - but first and foremost comes everyone's safety and well-being.
 That's a Batey promise!